Languages at Duke

 Back to top >

-When should I begin studying foreign language at Duke?
+When should I begin studying a new language at Duke?
 Is waiting until sophomore year too late?

 Back to top >